Instead of using the shell to create and launch tasks, you can use the Java-based DSL provided by the

-In order to create and launch your tasks, you need to make sure that the corresponding apps have been registered in the Data Flow server first as shown here.
+To create and launch your tasks, you need to make sure that the corresponding apps have been registered in the Data Flow server first, as shown Batch Developer Guide.

 Attempting to launch a task that contains an unknown application throws an exception.

 You can register your application by using the